pawarbi/chartifact/packages/vscode/README.md

 **Declarative, interactive data documents**

 Chartifact is a low-code document format for creating interactive, data-driven pages such as reports, dashboards, and presentations.
 It travels like a document and works like an app.
-Easily editable and remixable, it’s a file type for an AI-native world.
+Designed for use with your LLM to produce a shareable artifact of your analytic conversations.

 ## Features

 This extension works with two file formats: `*.idoc.md` and `*.idoc.json`.

+### Unzip samples
+- **Explorer View**: Right-click on a folder and select "NewCreate Chartifact Examples Folder".
+This will create a folder of examples that you and your agent can use for refernce when creating your own document.

 ### Create Documents
 - **Explorer View**: Right-click on a folder and select "New Chartifact Interactive Document (JSON)" or "New Chartifact Interactive Document (Markdown)".